pageaccel/pageaccel-chrome/README.md

 * Register simplified and standard domains as pairs, in case they're different.
  * This may also alleviate the need for the tld domain list
 * Remove unused tabs from storage if not used in last x days
-* Stack for storing double-back ability, to allow double back multiple times in a row